Boost Your Dating Confidence with These Simple Tricks

 “If you have been successful in the past or you see people similar to you being successful, then you will feel more confident about your future success,” Feltz says.
 Adopting a role model or mentor could also benefit your confidence.

-“A boss, coach or any person who thinks you have the quality to achieve your goals can serve as a source of confidence,” Feltz insists, “However, they have to have some type of credibility and they have to be trusted.
+“A boss, coach or any person who thinks you have the quality to achieve your goals can serve as a source of affirmation,” Feltz insists, “However, they have to have some type of credibility and they have to be trusted.
 Your mom telling you that you can do anything does not count.”

 Create a Pre-Interview Power Playlist